Akshat3144/akshatgupta_lab-5/README.md

 # MLPR LAB 5 - Distance Classification

 ## Overview
-This Lab implements distance-based classification using K-Means clustering on face detection features (hue and saturation) from images.
-It follows best practices for version control, automation, containerization, and experiment tracking.
+This project implements distance-based classification using K-Means clustering on face detection features (hue and saturation) extracted from facial images (`Plaksha_Faculty.jpg` and `Dr_Shashi_Tharoor.jpg`).
+It adheres to best practices for version control, automation, containerization, and experiment tracking, as outlined in the assignment requirements.
+The project includes three key Jupyter Notebook files:

+- `akshatgupta_lab-5.ipynb`: The completed notebook with all code implementations for face detection, feature extraction, K-Means clustering, and visualizations.
+- `kaggle_notebook.ipynb`: The notebook downloaded from Kaggle after integrating Weights & Biases (Wandb) for experiment tracking, including logged metrics (e.g., Silhouette Score, Inertia) and visualizations (e.g., clustering plots, histograms).
+- `distance_classification.ipynb`: The notebook optimized for GitHub Actions automation, built on top of `kaggle_notebook.ipynb`, and configured to run seamlessly while logging results to Wandb.

 -------------------------------------